|Main Page||The Spiritual Sun||SSUN2-102||←||Chapter||→|

 102,15.
 But if we want to make the matter clearer, let us look at the scene where the Lord asks Peter three times whether he loves Him? - Why does He ask him three times?
 For the Lord knew anyway that Peter loved Him, and He also knew that Peter would answer all three of the same questions to Him with the same heart and the same mouth.
 The Lord knew that.
 It is not for this reason that He asked this question to Peter, but that Peter should confess that he is free and loves the Lord beyond all law.
 And so the first question means: "Peter, do you love Me" - Peter, did you find Me on the way? - Peter affirms this, and the Lord speaks: "Feed my sheep"! that means: Teach also the brothers to find Me! - The second question: Peter, do you love Me? means: Peter, are you with Me, are you at the door? - Peter affirms this, and the Lord says, "So feed My sheep!"
 Or: So bring the brethren to be with Me at the door to life!
 And for the third time the Lord asks Peter: "Do you love Me?"
 That means as much as: Peter, are you beyond all law?
 Are you in Me like I am in you?
 Peter apprehensively affirms this, and the Lord speaks again: "So feed My sheep and follow Me!"
 That means as much as: So you also bring the brothers, that they are in Me and live in My order and love the same as you.

 102,16.
-Because following the Lord means living in the love of the Lord.
-I think to say again, "to love God above all things", would be superfluous.
+For following the Lord means living in the love of the Lord.
+I think to say more about what "to love God above all things" means, would be superfluous.
 And since we now know this and have recognized the Light of lights, we will immediately go to the twelfth and last hall.

 |Main Page||The Spiritual Sun||SSUN2-102||←||Chapter||→|